My Hockey Brother From Another Mother.

 Within ten minutes the gentlemen showed up and I explained once again the story about Chris coming all the way from England to watch Gretzky play.

-“We have a closed practices, no one is admitted to watch practice not even the media,” we were told.
+“We have a closed practice, no one is admitted to watch practice not even the media,” we were told.

 “But wait here and I will see what I can do” he said.
 He walked back into the Gardens and disappeared down the narrow corridor.